 FC-1 "Chao Qi" / JF-17 Thunder

-The FC-1 "Chao Qi" is an all-weather, multipurpose light fighter aircraft.
-The aircraft is equipped with advanced avionics and armed with medium-range missiles.
-It is capable of carrying out both air-to-air and air-to-groud missions.
-By 2004 this new multi-role fighter had been redesignated the Xialon (Fierce Dragon), and for Pakistan as JF-17 "Thunder".
-It might be designated J-9 if it became operational in Chinese service, but as of 2011 this did not appear to be in the works.
+By 2004 the FC-1 (Fighter China 1) multi-role fighter had been redesignated the Xialon (Fierce Dragon), and for Pakistan as JF-17 "Thunder".
+It might be designated J-9 if it became operational in Chinese service, but as of 2015 this did not appear to be in the works.

 Join the GlobalSecurity.org mailing list